Hot Flashes: Get Help With Your Menopause Today

 Recent research has shown us that what we believed to be the answer for common mid-life concerns, specifically Hormone Replacement Therapy (HRT), may cause the very problems we are trying to avoid: heart disease and cancer, among other illnesses.
 The jury is still out on HRT.

 The good news is there is hope!
 Everything Menopause makes it possible for you to easily find up-to-date information regarding the newest trends in treatment, such as bioidentical hormones.
 In 2005 there was already approximately 70 million women going through some phase of menopause.
 It’s important to know that there is no reason for us to suffer any longer.
+In addition to our site, you can also get help here.

 Hormone is a Greek word and means to “set in motion.”
 Hormones are responsible for initiating and regulating numerous bodily functions.
 For example, metabolic hormones regulate how food is turned into energy.
 Growth hormones control a child’s development and maintain certain tissue structure in adults.
 Regulating hormones determine your femininity, masculinity and sexuality.